-Figure 2-5 illustrates an MLS-34D, MLS-18D, MLS-12D/MLS-12, and MLS-6 phone.
-As you program buttons, mark their functions on the phone's labeling sheet (see the examples in Figure 2-5).
+Figure 2-5 illustrates an MLS-18D phone set up as a key extension and Figure 2-6 illustrates an MLS-6 phone set up as a pooled extension.
+As you program buttons, mark their functions on the phone's labeling sheet (see the examples in Figures 2-5 and 2-6).

-An MLS-6 phone with 4 lines assigned to it has no buttons available for programming.
-The MLC-6 cordless phone looks just like an MLS-6 phone when you program it centrally.
+An MLS-6 phone only has 4 buttons available for lines or pools.
+If 4 lines are assigned, it has no programmable buttons.
+If the main pool is assigned, it has 2 programmable buttons.
+The MLC-6, MDC 9000, and MDW 9000 phones look just like an MLS-6 phone when you program them centrally.